Use Election Management

 Collect ballots from official drop boxes

 Many communities provide official ballot drop boxes where voters can cast their ballots early by mail.
-These ballots need to be securely retrieved by election staff and delivered to election headquarters.
-You will now assume the role of a ballot collection officer who is tasked with collecting ballots from official drop boxes.
+These ballots must be securely retrieved by election staff and delivered to election headquarters.
+You will now assume the role of a ballot collection officer tasked with collecting ballots from official drop boxes.

 Track locations from the field

-You will enable location tracking using ArcGIS Field Maps.
+To enable location tracking using ArcGIS Survey123, complete the following steps.

 1. Download the Survey123 field app onto your mobile device.

-2. At the upper right, tap the Menu button, and then tap Download Surveys.
+2. At the upper right, tap your avatar and then tap Download Surveys.

 Note: